Medical Laboratory Technician

 1. Unconditional admission to the college – College application must be submitted by the program application deadline.

-2. Applicant must have a high school diploma or equivalent.
+2. Applicant must have a high school diploma or equivalent or be enrolled in WSCC Dual Enrollment program.

 3. Possess a minimum cumulative GPA of 2.0 on a 4.0 scale on all previous high school and college work attempted.